-The 24 states visited : Alabama, Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine (ex-Massachusetts / North part), Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia.
+The The United States 1825 and the 24 states visited : Alabama, Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine (ex-Massachusetts / North part), Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia.
 Plus Washington D.C.

 Arriving from County Chattahoochee now in GA

 March 31, 1825 – Crosses the Chattahoochee River into Alabama and stays in Fort Mitchell.
 After staying overnight at the fort, they begin their route west to Montgomery via military escort through Creek territory.

 • April 3 – Lafayette arrives in Montgomery/Alabama